ruggeri/tech-notes/randos/bitcoin.md

 includes the cryptographic hash of the previous block.
 If an attacker tries to modify a prior block, he will change this hash; future blocks which contain that hash will not be valid successors of the attacker's changed block.
-He will have a short chain.
+They will have a short chain.

 What stops an attacker from computing and storing a bunch of hash pre-images, then dropping a bunch of blocks to rewrite history?
 This